karema9/phx-etl-workshop/capstone-project/capstone-project.md

 Load the data into duckdb, ensure that the data is persistent.

+Your database is supposed to contain three tables.

+- *dim_companies* - contaning the details about the 100 companies, this is from Polygon API

+- *dim_date* - table containing the different dimensions of date that are useful in querying the date

+- *fact_table* - containing the historical financial data of the 100 companies.
+In addition to the historical data, there should be foreign keys linking the two other tables for referential integrity.

 #### Deliverables

 You should be able to perform some queries on the data warehouse that you have built.

 BONUS : you can dockerize your data pipeline.
-Note, there are no additional points for dockerizing you pipelines.
+Note, there are no additional points for dockerizing you pipelines.I